Dani3lSun/apex-plugin-dropzone/README.md

 ## Changelog

-### 2.0.0 - Complete new Version built from ground up new.
+### 2.0.0 - Complete new Version built from ground up.
 Now much easier to use and with more features

 - Choose where to save the Files (APEX Collection or Custom Table)
 - No more writing of custom PL/SQL Code inside the Plugin (much more Update save)